roehampton/module-content/software-development-2/week-05/lab/README.md

-# Software Development 2 Lab 05 -- Programming Style and Documentation
+# Software Development 2 Lab 05 -- Pre-processor

 We have now covered how data is represented on the machine when working with C.  Let us now look a bit more into how code is generated and how we break our code up into separate files.
 We are going to move onto developing larger and larger applications from now on as we will be able split our code up accordingly.
 First, we need to look into what is known as the *pre-processor*.